rhizomik/copyrightonto/CreationModel/README.md

   - Examples: SUMO's *Process* or the combination of schema.org's *Action* and *Event*.

-To facilitate the adoption of the Copyright Ontology, it is rooted on the most used general ontology in the Web: schema.org.
+To facilitate the adoption of the Copyright Ontology, it is rooted in the most used general ontology in the Web: schema.org.
 This is a generic vocabulary founded by Google, Microsoft, Yahoo and Yandex.
 All the proposed concepts for the Creation Model are subconcepts of the corresponding generic ones in schema.org:

 - *schema:Intangible*